Edward Bernard Raczyński: Later life

 In March 1979, Raczyński became president in exile, after being previously chosen by the outgoing President Stanisław Ostrowski.
 In turn, he chose as his successor Prime Minister Kazimierz Sabbat.

-During the Raczyński presidency (1979–1986) the Solidarity movement was established in Poland.
+During the Raczyński presidency (1979–1986), the Solidarity movement was established in Poland.
 Raczyński played an important role in raising awareness about the events in Poland in Western countries and in establishing closer ties with the opposition movement in Poland.

 President Raczyński at some point considered naming Władysław Bartoszewski as his successor, as he wanted to choose someone "from the country" and with strong ties to the Polish opposition movement.
 Bartoszewski, however, declined the offer.

-After serving a 7-year term he resigned from his post on 8 April 1986.
-He was the last Polish President-in-Exile who had held an important office during the era of the 2nd Republic: his successors, Kazimierz Sabbat and Ryszard Kaczorowski were in their twenties at the outset of the Second World War.
-As he left office he received a praise for reuniting the Polish political emigration and reshaping the Government in exile.
+After serving a 7-year term, he resigned from his post on 8 April 1986.
+He was the last Polish President-in-Exile who had held an important office during the era of the 2nd Republic: his successors, Kazimierz Sabbat and Ryszard Kaczorowski, were in their twenties at the outset of the Second World War.
+As he left office, he received praise for reuniting the Polish political emigration and reshaping the Government-in-exile.

 Death and legacy

 Raczyński died on 30 July 1993 at his home in London, the last male descendant of his line.
 His coffin was placed in the mausoleum of his family located at the chapel in Rogalin.
-In his last will and testament, Count Raczyński bequeathed his family's palace in Rogalin, and his library to the Polish nation.
+In his last will and testament, Count Raczyński bequeathed his family's palace in Rogalin and his library to the Polish nation.
 He was the longest living head of state in Poland's history and one of the very few centenarians among European politicians of the 20th century.

 In 2004, a blue plaque was installed on the house where he lived and died, No. 8 Lennox Gardens in Brompton.